 February 18, 2019 Calumet

-To send flowers in memory of Jackie Roger Rauch, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Jackie Roger Rauch, please visit our Heartfelt Sympathies Store.

 Jackie R. Rauch, 90, a resident of Calumet passed away at the Marquette County Medical Care Facility in Ishpeming.